yosefmelamed/Restaurant-Reservation-App/README.md

 Dashboard:

-Displays a menu at the top of the page to access the various pages.
+- Displays a menu at the top of the page to access the various pages.
-Displays a list of reservations together with buttons for seating a reservation at a particular table, editing a reservations information, and cancelling a reservation.
+- Displays a list of reservations together with buttons for seating a reservation at a particular table, editing a reservations information, and cancelling a reservation.
+- The default page uses the current date to query the reservations list for the current date
+- Three buttons on the bottom of the page toggle the reservations listed based on current, previous, and past dates.
-Displays a list of tables and pertinent information, such as a table's capacity, whether it is available, and which reservation may be occuping it, as well as a finish button to clear a table and indicate that it has become available.
+- Displays a list of tables and pertinent information, such as a table's capacity, whether it is available, and which reservation may be occuping it, as well as a finish button to clear a table and indicate that it has become available.
-Has three buttons on the bottom of the page to toggle the dashboard based on current, previous, and past dates.

 ![dashboard](./front-end/src/layout/pictures/us-01-submit-after.png)